 On the ground in Newark since 1999, the All Stars Project of New Jersey has touched the lives of more than 35,000 young people.
 With the Scott Flamm Center for Afterschool Development in Newark’s Washington Park Cultural District as our cornerstone, ASP of NJ is leading and supporting a coming together of all segments of New Jersey civic society who are working to develop kids and communities.
 ASP of NJ Director is Jim Horton and City Leader is Shadae McDaniel.

 The award-winning Development School for Youth (DSY) program is also available to the young people of Jersey City.
-For more information on the expansion of the Jersey City DSY, please contact Shadae McDaniel, Director of Youth Programs, ASP of NJ at email@example.com or (973)-856-6693.
+For more information on the expansion of the Jersey City DSY, please contact Shadae McDaniel, City Leader, ASP of NJ at email@example.com or (973)-856-6693.

 New Jersey Programs.

 All Stars Talent Show Network